danielorihuela/hybrid-botnet/README.md

     - Hide himself
     - Hide TCP4 connections
     - Persistence (Loadable Kernel Module is loaded at boot up)
-    - Start P2P Botnet code
+    - Start hybrid Botnet code
-- P2P Botnet developed in Python 3.7.6
+- Hybrid Botnet developed in Python 3.7.6
     - Obtain a pseudo shell from any victim
     - Use any victim as [anonymizer](https://en.wikipedia.org/wiki/Anonymizer)
     - Update the code of every victim in the botnet